Sambor Ghetto: Deportations to death camps

-Post war
+Post-war

-Several of the members of the German civilian administration and security apparatus of the town received imprisonment sentences; others did not.
+After the war, several members of the town's German civilian administration and security apparatus received prison sentences; others did not.

 "During the Soviet era, the Jewish cemetery of Sambor lost its original function and was levelled.
 Plans were made to construct a sports field on the site."
-Since 1991, Sambir (Самбір) is part of sovereign Ukraine.
-In 2000, an attempt to preserve the site of the mass shootings of Jews, for a Holocaust memorial park, was stopped.
-In 2019 a deal was reached with the local village to allow the memorial to be built.
+Since 1991, Sambir (Самбір) has been part of Ukraine.
+In 2000, attempts to preserve the site of the mass shootings for a Holocaust memorial park were halted.
+In 2019, a deal was reached with the local village to allow the memorial to be built.